metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

   image: imageUri, // Either use variable or paste in string of the uri.
 }

-// Call upon umi's uploadJson function to upload our metadata to Arweave via Irys.
+// Call upon Umi's `uploadJson` function to upload our metadata to Arweave via Irys.

 const metadataUri = await umi.uploader.uploadJson(metadata).catch((err) => {
   throw new Error(err)